1079805974/ceu-arduino/ceu_examples/i2c_test/readme.md

 # I2C Library Test

-This folder contains the I2C driver tests, and you can learn the basic usage of the driver.
+This folder contains the I2C driver examples, and you can learn the basic usage of the driver.

 ## Hardware Requirements

 Two Arduinos needed, connected as follows.

 - A4 -> A4
 - A5 -> A5
 - GND -> GND